mee404/mee404.github.io/index.md

 Regularly check the below link since I may add up things that I find useful.

 - [Basic Python](/tutorials/basic-python/){:target="blank"}

+ ## Editor Reccomendation

+You will need a code editor to write your python scripts.
+If you're into programming a good code editor is an important component.
+During years I've used lots of editors on various platforms.
+Lately, I've been using [VS CODE by Microsoft](https://code.visualstudio.com){:target="blank"}.

+It is a free tool and can be used on most conventional operating system including Windows, MAC OSX and Linux.
+It has tons of free plugins for different tasks and it is fully integrated with GitHub.
+But still you can use any editor you like and feel confortable to work with.

 <!--
 ### **Python Scripts**